djgrant/jetpack-postgres/README.md

 Now that we've abstracted the state machine away what exactly is the benefit of using one?
 State machines allow us to create more advanced workflows with runtime guarantees.

-Let's create a task machine which uses the `scheduleTask` operator to schedule a new task once it reaches the `done` state.
+Let's create a task machine which uses `ops.createTask` to enqueue a new task once it reaches the `done` state.

 ```ts
 // machines.ts